 In Florida, aggravated battery is considered a Felony and a crime of violence.
 A conviction can result in fines of up to $10,000, and up to 15 years in prison, as well as long periods of probation, and a felony conviction on your record.
 This will depend on many factors, including the facts of your case, available defenses, and past history if any.

-If you have been charged with aggravated battery in Florida, contact a West Palm Beach aggravated battery lawyer as soon as possible.
+If you have been charged with this offense, contact a West Palm Beach aggravated battery lawyer as soon as possible.
 An experienced assault attorney can review your situation and determine what legal defenses might be available to you.

 Florida considers aggravated battery a second-degree felony, which can result in up to 15 years in prison (with a mandatory sentence of 21 months in certain situations) and paying up to a $10,000 fine.
 Subsequent aggravated battery offenses can result in up to 25 years in prison and additional fines and penalties.

-Someone can be found guilty of aggravated battery when they:
+Someone can be found guilty of this type of assault when they:

 According to the Florida Statutes Sec.
 784.03, battery occurs when a person intentionally touches or strikes another person against the will of the other intentionally causes bodily harm to another person.
 Simple battery charges are considered a first-degree misdemeanor with penalties of up to one year in jail, or one year of probation, and paying a $1,000 fine.